-Research links telomere length to emphysema riskJuly 15th, 2011 in Medical research /
+Research links telomere length to emphysema riskJuly 15, 2011 in Medicine & Health / Medical research

 Telomeres, the body's own cellular clocks, may be a crucial factor underlying the development of emphysema, according to research from Johns Hopkins University.